Students design, build, test, and improve real STEAM projects from the ground up building confidence and curiosity

 I'm Interested Explore Projects

-DIY-STEAM is a hands-on extracurricular learning program offering engaging workshops where young builders explore Science, Technology, Engineering, Arts, and Math by designing and building real projects.
-Instead of following step-by-step kits, they work from the ground up — understanding how systems function, why they work, and how to improve them.
-Every session is active, creative, and fun, turning complex ideas into something they can see, test, and enjoy.
+Instead of following step-by-step kits, learners work from the ground up — understanding how systems function, why they work, and how to improve them.

-Following Instructions
+Follow Instructions

-Design • Build • Test • Improve
+Design • Build • Test

 We use a structured Project-Based Learning (PBL) model that develops real skills through hands-on building.
 Projects are age-appropriate and designed to build step by step — starting with focused standalone builds and progressing toward larger capstone systems.